 Early Childhood Studies, 2017

 The fellowship program has been designed for those who have recently received the Ph.D. or are early-career scholars who are interested in augmenting their training in early childhood studies as well as receiving advanced training in quantitative methods and applied measurement.
-The fellowship carries a competitive stipend, full-time benefits including health insurance, and funds for professional travel and research start-up costs.
+The fellowship carries a competitive stipend, full-time benefits, including health insurance, funds for professional travel and research start-up costs.

 Interested applicants should send the following materials to Principal Investigator and Training Director, Dr. Patricia Snyder, at firstname.lastname@example.org: